timkoers/mein-kummerkasten/README.md

 # Mein-Kummerkasten.de

-Unofficial development repository of an Android app for a German website which answers (anonymous) questions from teenagers and provides information about common problems.
+Unofficial development repository of an Android app for a German website which aims to provide an anonymous help-line for sorrow people.
 The website is accessable at [mein-kummerkasten.de](http://mein-kummerkasten.de)

 ## Architecture and Philosophies